-Online public review platforms are now very common, popular and easily accessible, and subsequently found by customers in practically any market place.
-The reviews offer a very public place for customers to share their thoughts of a product or service, and add an extra decibel to their voice.
+Online public review platforms are now very common, popular and easily accessible.
+They are subsequently found by customers in practically any market place.
+The reviews offer a very public place for customers to share their thoughts about a product or service.
+And even add an extra decibel to their voice.

-We are now at a place where the frequent use of social media to interact with corporations have only added to the platform and exposure that customers are able to offer; and in a digital age, word travels very fast.
+We are now at a place where the frequent use of social media to interact with corporations is the norm.
+This adds value to the platform with the exposure that customers are able to offer.
+In a digital age, word travels very fast.

 But what are the positives and negatives of companies making themselves readily available on customer review type sites?
 Is it right option for everyone?
 So let’s start from the top…

-In highly competitive markets; it is becoming more and more difficult to build a credible brand that customers can relate to, connect and trust.
-Consumers are constantly bombarded by messages and visuals to create a population of smart and savvy consumers who may not be as susceptible to the old marketing tricks.
+In highly competitive markets; it is becoming more and more difficult to build a credible brand.
+A brand that customers can relate to, connect and trust.
+Consumers are constantly bombarded by messages and visuals.
+Creating a population of smart and savvy consumers who may not be susceptible to old marketing tricks.
 Hosting customer reviews is a great way to bring credibility to your website.
-If all set up correctly however.
-The concept could bring to be double edged sword for companies.
+It must be set up and managed correctly.
+Otherwise, it could bring damage to companies.
 It certainly needs thoughts and planning behind it.

-A reliable percentage seen, shows up to 30% of customers use an online review(s) as their primary source of information and reinforcement, to ultimately make the buying decision.
-Inviting reviews is great way of leading users away from the competition, and ensuring they visit you instead!
+A reliable source seen, shows up to 30% of customers use online review(s) as their primary source of information and reinforcement.
+Before ultimately make the buying decision.
+Inviting reviews is great way of leading users away from the competition.
+Ensuring they visit you instead!
 Also from the hosting company’s perspective, it’s a great way to initiate conversation.

-The concept of using and managing a review tool is not necessarily a quick route to success per se, however if the content isn’t accurate, up to date and even relevant to the hosting company or services offered, then there isn’t much value in the function.
-If so the review function isn’t managed correctly or badly, then it can lead to a PR issue, and the subsequent response can be an unnecessary and avoidable task.
+The concept of using and managing a review tool is not necessarily a quick route to success per se.
+The content must be accurate, up to date and even relevant to the hosting company.
+If not then there isn’t much value in the function.
+If the review function isn’t managed well, then it can lead to a PR issue.
+The subsequent response can be an unnecessary and avoidable task.

 It’s worth being mindful, that a user will often be more receptive and keen to comment on your company, if they aren’t happy with an aspect.
 This is where you will want to reiterate the ethos of managing expectations.